Let's Adore Jesus-Eucharist! | Home >> Varia >> Software Engineering

 There are all kinds of companies that can rent you a bit of space on their big web server (often called "web site hosting services").
 Prices vary depending on how much space you get for files, how many of your files people can view every day (called "bandwidth"), how often their computer breaks down (and hence how often your web site is unavailable), how many additional services they offer like technical support, e-mail, etc. Some companies even offer free web hosting (but impose all kinds of advertisement on your web site).

 Getting space on a web server is not enough.
-You also need a name so people can have access to your web site (called a "domain name").
+You also need a name so people can have access to your web site (the "domain name").
 You have pay to rent this name, normally once a year.
 If you forget to pay your rent, you can lose your domain name.

-You can speak any language you want, but if you want to order something in a restaurant, it's probably better not to speak in Klingon or Inuktituk.
+You can speak any language you want, but if you want to order something in a restaurant, it's probably better not to speak in Inuktituk or Klingon!
 Same thing on the Internet: you can put any files you want on your "file parking lot", but if they are not written in a language called "HTML", computers might not know what to do with them.
 For a quick tutorial on HTML, see HTML For Grannies.

 Ordinary people like you and me are not permanently connected to the Internet.
 We rent a temporary connection, often categorized by speed.
 The higher the speed, the more you pay per month, and normally the more specialized the cable and "black box" between the cable and your computer.